Difficulties Locums Face - Updated July the 30th, 2021

 Your current doctors have reached maximum output.
 If they don’t get a break soon, they’re threatening to mutiny.

 There’s just one problem: the schedule’s booked solid.
 Closing the clinic isn’t an option.
-Double-booking someone else will only exacerbate the stress.
-Not to mention adding guilt to whoever takes that much-needed vacation.
+Double-booking someone else will only exacerbate the stress, not to mention adding guilt to whoever takes that much-needed vacation.
+What can be done to save your practice?

 Locums provide a solution to everyone’s problems.

 Locum tenens or relief vets are the equivalent of substitute teachers.
 They take over when your vets need extended time away from the clinic.
-That can look like parental leave, time to care for family members, vacation, or even a lengthy sabbatical.
+That can look like parental leave, time off to care for family members, vacation, or even a lengthy sabbatical.
+Paying a locum tenens salary may end up saving your practice a huge sum of money.

 Locum tenens is a Latin term for “hold the place” – precisely what these professionals do.
 They step in while your permanent staff step out, allowing the doors to stay open, so there’s no loss of revenue.